One of the main responsibilities of the NCC is that of

 The Community aims to promote cybersecurity-specific education in order to foster and encourage the growth of the next generation of professionals which are required to meet current and future cybersecurity demands.
 This will also address the local and EU cybersecurity knowledge gap and stimulate the introduction of cybersecurity professionals into the workforce.

 The Community aims to be an inclusive community which promotes participation from a wide array of individuals and organisations.
-Mechanisms to join the Community will be designed in such a way to facilitate enrolment, while activities will be organised with the intent of encouraging active engagement from all Community members in order to increase the relevance, quality and applicability of Community initiatives.
-The Community will strive to achieve transparency in all its initiatives, activities and processes in order to safeguard the integrity of the Community and maintain trust among its members.
+Mechanisms to join the Community were designed in such a way to facilitate enrolment, while activities will be organised with the intent of encouraging active engagement from all Community members in order to increase the relevance, quality and applicability of Community initiatives.
+The Community will strive to achieve transparency in all its initiatives, activities, and processes in order to safeguard the integrity of the Community and maintain trust among its members.

 To ensure that the Community can achieve its intended purpose, the following guiding principles are established: